Nilsa/Waseku/wasekw1.0/man.md

 #1.1.2 Windows 64

-If you don't have Perl installed already, open a M-DOS pompt and run
+If you don't have Perl installed already, open a MS-DOS pompt and run

 :\> ppm install active-perl